 I hope this helps you in your quest for what to knit with that skein of yarn!
 Now you know about some of the beautiful things you can knit with a single skein of 4ply yarn.
 Hand dyed skeins are ideal for these, check out the beautiful colours in these yarns:

-Grevillia Sock Yarn (hand dyed in Australia)
+Grevillia Sock Sets (hand dyed in Australia)

-Hedgehog's Choice (hand dyed in Australia)
+Kunzea (alpaca, silk & cashmere) (hand dyed in Australia)